mohamedlmalki/epic-strapi/blog/blog-posts/08-epic-next.md

     </div>
   );
 }
 ```

 ![002-search-component.gif](https://api-prod.strapi.io/uploads/002_search_component_1acc5e3645.gif)

 Excellent.
-Now that our `Search` component works, let's move on to the second part.
+Now that our `Search` component shows up, let's move on to the second part.
 We'll pass our query search through our `getSummaries` function and update it accordingly to allow us to search our queries.

 To make the search work, we will rely on the following parameters.

-* **sorting**: we will sort all of our summaries in descending order, ensuring that the newest summary appears first.
+- **sorting**: we will sort all of our summaries in descending order, ensuring that the newest summary appears first.

-* **filters**: The filters we will use `$or` operator to combine our search conditions.
+- **filters**: The filters we will use `$or` operator to combine our search conditions.
 This means the search will return summaries based on the fields we will filter using `$containsi,` which will ignore case sensitivity.

 Let's look inside our `src/data/loaders.ts` file and update the following code inside our `getSummaries` function.